Monthly Archives: April 2023

 Cape Elizabeth lighthouse overlooks a snow-covered beach after a Maine winter storm.

 In his deposition, Captain Borland testified, “When we struck, I was not certain where we were.”
 The ship’s officers, crew, and some passengers were asked for their recollections of the night and questioned whether the captain had been drinking.
 Some reported feeling the captain was intoxicated, but the chief saloon steward testified that Borland was given one glass of ale that day.
 There was also public outcry that the captain’s crew had left so many stranded to die on the ship while he and most of his crew survived.
 The jury concluded that Captain Borland was in error of judgment and was responsible for the disaster.
-His crew did not act professionally in trying to help the passengers fill the lifeboats to capacity, thinking only of themselves.
+His crew did not act professionally in trying to help the passengers fill the lifeboats, thinking only of themselves.
 The pilot nearby, who had heard the gun signaling the Bohemian in distress, was also ruled at fault for not investigating.
 They also ruled that Alden’s Rock should have had a bell buoy instead of a silent buoy to warn vessels passing by the treacherous rock.

 Grave marker for 12 lives lost in the Bohemian wreck and buried in South Portland.